cormullion/juliamono/website/faq.md

 (Hello JuliaCon Reviewer 5...!)
 Unfortunately, in the world of typographical software, one programming language is currently ubiquitous (hint: one of the leading programmers in the typography realm is **Just van Rossum**, one of the van Rossum brothers) and it’s not Julia.

 The typeface isn’t a Julia package.
 (Could it be?
 Should it be?)
 But although Julia wasn’t used to build the typeface, I did use Julia quite a lot while designing it; sometimes to generate glyphs, there being plenty of symmetrical designs that lend themselves to programmatic construction with a simple graphics program (e.g. [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl)).
 And also for producing glyph lists, charts, test output, and build scripts.
 And the various graphics you see here and in the specimen PDF were also made with Julia.
-So in that senseat least the font is a bit Julian.
+So in that sense at least the font is a bit Julian.

 And how will JuliaMono contribute?
 It’s often in the nature of an experiment that the outcome is uncertain until it’s been carried out.